Centralisers of Dehn twist automorphisms of free groups: Computing finite presentations

-First we recall algorithms which we need as ingredients. \begin{itemize} \item\textbf{The McCool complex.} In \cite{MC}, McCool describes an algorithm to build a 2-dimensional finite CW complex whose fundamental group can be identified with $\out(F_n,\C)$ for any set $\C$ of conjugacy classes (as well as a version for $\aut(F_n,\mathcal{C})$).
+We will also need a pair of useful procedures: \begin{itemize} \item\textbf{The McCool complex.} In \cite{MC}, McCool describes an algorithm to build a 2-dimensional finite CW complex whose fundamental group can be identified with $\out(F_n,\C)$ for any set $\C$ of conjugacy classes (as well as a version for $\aut(F_n,\mathcal{C})$).
 This clearly leads to an algorithm providing a finite presentation for such a group. \item\textbf{Whitehead's algorithm.} (\cite{LS}, Proposition I.4.21.)
-If we have two sets of conjugacy classes $\alpha_1,\ldots,\alpha_t$ and $\alpha_1',\ldots,\alpha_t'$ in $F_n$ then it is decidable whether there is an automorphism $\phi \in \aut(F_n)$ such that $\phi(\alpha_1)=\alpha_1',\phi(\alpha_2)=\alpha_2',\ldots,\phi(\alpha_t)=\alpha_t'.$ \item\textbf{Short exact sequences.} (Proposition \ref{l:sespres} below) Given a short exact sequence $1\to A\xrightarrow{\iota} B\xrightarrow{\pi} C\to1,$ finite presentations of $A$ and $C$, and a reasonable knowledge of $B$ (e.g. a generating set for $B$ as a subgroup of a finitely presented group), we may find a finite presentation of $B$. \end{itemize}
+If we have two sets of conjugacy classes $\alpha_1,\ldots,\alpha_t$ and $\alpha_1',\ldots,\alpha_t'$ in $F_n$ then it is decidable whether there is an automorphism $\phi \in \aut(F_n)$ such that $\phi(\alpha_1)=\alpha_1',\phi(\alpha_2)=\alpha_2',\ldots,\phi(\alpha_t)=\alpha_t'$.
+One can find such an automorphism if it exists. \end{itemize}